RetryR1v2/mms-market/README.md

 - 1.1.0 Initial Release Version
 - 1.1.1 No Need to have a License as Buyer just to Sell
+- 1.1.2 Fixed Bug that Items are Gone if you Remove your Own Offer

 # installation